jonathan-vella/SAIF/DEPLOY.md

 ## 📈 Scaling

-The deployment uses Basic tier services suitable for development and training.
+The deployment uses PremiumV3 P1v3 for App Service Plan and S1 for SQL DB by default (training environment).
 For production use:

 - Upgrade App Service Plan to Standard or Premium
 - Consider Azure SQL Database scaling options